acapozucca/TestNG/README.md

 2. Make right-click on top of "TestLandingPage.java".

-3. Select "Run as" -> "TestNG Test"
+3. Select "Run as" -> "TestNG Test".

 4. Running this test case results in a browser being automatically open, displaying the page:
 ```